GANWANSHUI/SimpleOccupancy/README.md

 ## News
 -- Note that the demos are large, please wait a moment to load them.
+- [2023/12/20]: Supplement the code self-supervised learning, 3D (sdf,mesh) reconstruction and its visualization.
 - [2023/10/20]: We extend the framework to the 3D reconstruction task based on the SDF at the mesh level with the self-supervised setting.
 I am open to discussion and collaboration on related topics.
 - [2023/10/07]: Update the paper.
 The first and preliminary version is realeased.
 Code may not be cleaned thoroughly, so feel free to open an issue if any question.
 - [2023/4/05]: Update the paper with supplementary material.
 Code repository is still under construction.